mishapadidar/alpha_particle_opt/lab_notebook.md

 ## TODO:
 - do optimization with cobyla
-- set up gauss quadrature.
+- set up gradient based optimization

 - Build module to compute probabilities of theta,zeta.
 - set up composite optimization with concurrent evaluations